project-repo/cagebreak/README.md

    that do require them.

 2. Cagebreak is a tiling compositor.
 Every view takes up as much screen space as possible.
-We believe this is useful as only very few programs are typically necessary to complete a task.
+We believe this is useful, as only very few programs are typically necessary to complete a task.
 To manage multiple tasks concurrently, we use workspaces.

 3. Each task deserves its own workspace.
-Any given task (the sort of thing you might find in your calendar or on your todo list) probably requires very few views and ideally those take up as much of the screen as possible.
+Any given task (the sort of thing you might find in your calendar or on your todo list) probably requires very few views and ideally, these take up as much of the screen as possible.

 > Combining 2. and 3. might look like this in practice: